-The academic research in the management of services acquisition is founded on several economic and management theories including agency theory (Eisenhardt, 1989), transaction cost economics (Williamson, 1979), contractual theory (Luo, 2002), service operations and supply management (Fitzsimmons & Fitzsimmons, 2006), and stakeholder theory (Freeman, 1984; Cleland, 1986; El-Gohary, Osman, & El-Diraby, 2006).
-In addition to providing a brief review of the agency theory and the stakeholder theory, we also provide a summary of research projects carried out by the authors in the area of services supply chain.
+The academic research in the management of services acquisition is founded on several economic and management theories, including agency theory (Eisenhardt, 1989), transaction cost economics (Williamson, 1979), contractual theory (Luo, 2002), service operations and supply management (Fitzsimmons & Fitzsimmons, 2006), and stakeholder theory (Freeman, 1984; Cleland,1986; El-Gohary, Osman, & El-Diraby, 2006).
+We refer the reader to our earlier technical report (Apte & Rendon, 2013) for a survey of prior academic research, and we also provide a summary of research projects carried out by the authors in the area of services supply chain.